Mmellet/Blank/content/meds/medition_ccla.md

 <p>Le Répertoire Bibliographique Universel - around 1900.
 Collections de la Fédération Wallonie-Bruxelles, en dépôt au Mundaneum (Belgique) – Photograph: Patrick Tombelle</p>
 </div>

 There is **A** or even **The** Man of the project, Paul Otlet in the center, and then there is, all around him, the *petites mains*, secretaries who did the data indexation, whose names remain unknown.
 It's about document and even more about docu*men*.
+Although the Mundaneum's indexing system is the result of research by Paul Otlet, in collaboration with Henri La Fontaine, it was actually implemented by the Mundaneum's secretarial staff.
+Otlet's staff, essentially women, made it possible for the Mundaneum to fulfill its function: conceived before the digital age, requests for information required a long and careful search of the file catalog.
+These searches were handled by *petites mains* before the principles of browsers and content aggregators existed.

 The reality of technical sexism, which is the subject on which Isabelle Collet {{< cite "-collet_disparition_2004;collet_les_2017;morley_femmes_2017" >}} has worked extensively, is that women are, since these fields are no longer part of the service sector and have gained a scientific, political and economic reputation, mainly excluded from technical training and environments, even from technical imaginations that are essentially masculine (the geek, the programmer, the hacker are male).